-ITEM 7.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

-On December 21, 2023, the Company entered into the Merger Agreement which is summarized in Note 13- Reverse Recapitalization, of the audited consolidated financial statements included elsewhere in this report.
 The following discussion and analysis summarizes the significant factors affecting our operating results, financial condition, liquidity and cash flows as of and for the periods presented below.
-The following discussion and analysis should be read in conjunction with our financial statements and the related notes thereto included elsewhere in this report.
+The following discussion and analysis should be read in conjunction with our financial statements and the related notes thereto included elsewhere in this prospectus.
 The discussion contains forward-looking statements that are based on the beliefs of management, as well as assumptions made by, and information currently available to, management.
-Actual results could differ materially from those discussed in or implied by forward-looking statements as a result of various factors, including those discussed below and elsewhere in this report, particularly in the sections titled "Risk Factors" and "Special Note Regarding Forward-Looking Statements."
+Actual results could differ materially from those discussed in or implied by forward-looking statements as a result of various factors, including those discussed below and elsewhere in this prospectus, particularly in the sections titled "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements."